liamtarpey/songwriting/README.md

 ## Partially Completed ##

 * Metronome directive
-	* Design a 'timeline' for it run through
+	* Design a 'timeline' for it to run through
 	* Allow users to change bpm on the fly
 	* Play clicking sound
 	* Angular messages (max-length of 3 and min-length of 2 in input field)